Ahmadahz/HTTPS-Server/README.md

  docker run --rm -p 127.0.0.1:80:80 --name my_run my_test:latest
 ~~~

-For convenience, a docker_build.sh script has been added that can run these commands for you.

-For testing different requests you can enter links similar to "http://localhost/static/hell.txt" in your browser.
+For testing with different requests you can enter links similar to "http://localhost/static/hell.txt" in your browser

-Sample test files can be found in Test.

 ## 3. Add a Request Handler